shapemi/shapemi2020/program/index.md

         }
 </style>

-this version is up to date - please ignore the one in the MICCAI booklet
+this version is up-to-date - please ignore the one in the MICCAI booklet

 # 20 September 2018, Thursday